 What can you do if a default judgment has been entered against you in a debt collection suit?

 You may be able to get the judgment set aside if you can prove that you weren’t properly notified about the lawsuit and that you want to fight it.
 To do this, you must formally ask the Court to set aside the default and let you go forward with the defense of the lawsuit.

 If setting aside the judgment is not a good option you might try to settle the amount of the judgment with creditor.

 If you don’t have any good defenses to the lawsuit and are not in a position to settle the debt, bankruptcy may provide a good option to keep your wages and property from being garnished.

 What should you do if you have been sued for a debt?

-If you live in Mississippi and are being sued or are about to be sued for a medical debt, a credit card debt, or are being sued for any debt collection whatsoever, please call me for a free and confidential consultation.
+If you live in central Mississippi and are interested in learning how bankruptcy can put a stop to lawsuits and other collection actions, please call me for a free and confidential consultation.
 My phone number is 601-853-9966.